bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

 <img src="https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/INAPart2_4.png?raw=true" alt="reactomeFI_viz_network.png" width="750" />

-7. Cluster the network and perform pathway enrichment on the network.
+7. Go back to the full network (in the Control panel on the left, click the highest level of 'STAD_MutSig').
+Cluster the network and perform pathway enrichment on the network.
 **Questions** How many clusters did the analysis retrieve?
 What is the FDR value of the most significant pathway of module 0

 <img src="https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/INAPart2_5.png?raw=true" alt="reactomeFI_viz_network.png" width="750" />